thenativeweb/validate-value/README.md

 }
 ```

-By default, the error message uses `Value` as identifier for the object that is validated, but sometimes you may want to change this.
+By default, the error message uses `value` as identifier for the object that is validated, but sometimes you may want to change this.
 Therefor, provide the desired identifier as second parameter to the `validate` function:

 ```javascript
 const user = {